 Despite excelling at what they do and achieving superb results, high performers are always striving to be even better, to learn more and to meet new challenges.

 So while you may think they’re great and there’s nothing you can fault them on, make sure you nonetheless give them constructive feedback on what they could do differently or better.
-Give feedback frequently and sometimes even spontaneously – if you wait for the annual review, you may find your top performer has already moved elsewhere!
+Give feedback frequently and sometimes even spontaneously – if you wait for the annual review, you may find your top performer has already been browsing air conditioning and refrigeration jobs and has moved elsewhere!

 They want everyone in their team to pull their weight

-As part of their need to feel valued, high performers also want to see a differentiation between the rewards and compensation they are receiving and those of their lower-performing colleagues.
+As part of their need to feel valued, top HVAC sales people also want to see a differentiation between the rewards and compensation they are receiving and those of their lower-performing colleagues.
 A lack of accountability is a real turn-off for high performers so they certainly don’t want to see an indifference or lack of action from their management towards any weak links within their team.

 High performers don’t like to be too regulated

-High performers are usually self-starters who have often achieved their success by being creative, innovative and driven.
+Top sales people are usually self-starters who have often achieved their success by being creative, innovative and driven.
+This is particularly true in the air conditioning, heating and ventilation sectors where technical knowledge and industry experience often go hand in hand with commercial acumen.
 They strive to do things better, more efficiently and quickly.
 So they won’t take kindly to a boss who tries to micromanage them or doesn’t listen to their ideas, or to a company which forces them to follow procedures which restrict their ability to carry out their work quickly and effectively.

 This doesn’t mean that they like to break the rules – and it also doesn’t mean that a company shouldn’t have procedures and regulations in place.
 But if a high performer feels stifled and unable to carry out their role fully, they will become increasingly frustrated and begin to look elsewhere.